 Finally, while many families resort to having a classic “kid’s table” because they can’t fit all the bodies in one room, it’s still nice to dress that other area up.
 Making sure youngsters have an attractive centerpiece of their own and hand-decorated goodie bags to denote where they should sit can go a long way toward making their holiday meal just a little bit warmer.

-Of course, dressing up the dinner table is one thing, but it can also be a fun activity to make decorations for other parts of a home, according to Woo Home.
+Of course, dressing up the dinner table is one thing, but it can also be a fun activity to make decorations for other parts of a home.
 For instance, making a Thanksgiving-themed candle holder for coffee tables or shelves isn’t all that difficult and can make a home feel much more inviting.
-All owners will need is a large candle, a jar big enough to hold it and some fall materials like raw corn kernels or pumpkin seeds from a number of stores.
+All you will need is a large candle, a jar big enough to hold it and some fall materials like raw corn kernels or pumpkin seeds from a number of stores.

 In addition, taking time to string together a bunch of fallen leaves to create a banner or bunting that can hang from a porch, fireplace mantle or shelves can add some fun fall color to any room.

 The good news is there are many simple DIY decorating ideas available online for just about any season, so it shouldn’t be too hard to seek out even more information about how to make a home stand out to friends and family as Thanksgiving approaches.
 And for the most part, it’s easy for just about any member of the family to complete these design flourishes with minimal investment of either money or energy.

 Get more ideas for fall home decor from Sibcy Cline’s Pinterest fall-decorating-ideas board!